adtoniq/adtoniq-for-dot-net/README.md

 This will inject the scripts and styles necessary for Adtoniq to function.

-Modify the SiteMaster.cs file to add the following code snippet:
+Modify the SiteMaster.cs file to add the following code snippet inside your Page_Load() function:
 ```
 if (!this.IsPostBack)
 {